-Seahawks notes: Pete Carroll says ‘we are counting’ on Jadeveon Clowney playing against Vikings
+Seahawks coach Pete Carroll says ‘we are counting’ on Jadeveon Clowney playing against Vikings, tells team Thanksgiving isn’t an ‘eating circus’

 Here’s more of what we learned Wednesday:

-JARRAN REED FIGURES TO BE A GAMETIME DECISION
+JARRAN REED FIGURES TO BE A GAME-TIME DECISION

-Defensive tackle Jarran Reed suffered a re-injury of a previously sprained ankle in the game and Carroll said he will likely be a gametime decision.
+Defensive tackle Jarran Reed suffered a re-injury of a previously sprained ankle in the game and Carroll said he will likely be a game-time decision.

 “He’s determined to practice and play,’’ Carroll said.
 “He was at our walkthrough doing stuff today so we’ll see.
 It’s going to be day-to-day for us to figure it out.
-We won’t know until probably gametime.’’
+We won’t know until probably game time.’’

 If Reed were unable to play he would likely again be replaced by Al Woods, who stepped in when Reed was suspended for the first six games of the season.
 Woods, though, also appeared to not be practicing during the time when media was allowed to watch on Wednesday.

 NICK BELLORE MAY BE OUT BUT LUKE WILLSON TRYING TO MAKE IT BACK